 Water shortages in Alaska are the latest indicator of climate change

+Water shortages in Alaska are the latest indicator of climate change.
 When it comes to water shortages in the American west, places like Arizona, Nevada or even Colorado probably come to mind – places with typically arid landscapes fed by increasingly scarce rivers.
 What probably doesn’t come to mind is Alaska.

 Alaska is home to lush temperate rainforests, rivers full of migrating salmon, and plenty of rain, so water shortages seem unlikely in our northernmost state.
 But despite conceptions about the state, there have been some serious water shortages among some communities in Alaska.